ThirdAILabs/PRISM/docs/backend.md

 Notes:
 - The report flags will update as the author reports are completed (if not already complete).
+- The `TotalAuthors` and `AuthorsReviewed` fields in the content give the total number of authors detected at the university that need review and the number that have been reviewed so far.
 - The `FlagCount` for each author entry in each flag gives the number of flags of that type for the given author.
 - To get an author report from the results you can simply pass the `AuthorId`, `AuthorName`, and `Source` fields to the `/report/author/create` endpoint.
 The author report will be cached, so it will be displayed immediately after creation.
 ```json